williake/Exercise2/Part1/README.md

 ### What is a critical section?
 > *Your answer here*

+### What is the dfifference between race conditions and data races?
+ > *Your answer here*

-### List some advantages of using asynchronous message passing over lock-based synchonrization primitives.
+### List some advantages of using message passing over lock-based synchonrization primitives.
 > *Your answer here*

 ### List some advantages of using lock-based synchonrization primitives over message passing.